Executive Director - vacant

 GVC is actively seeking our next Executive Director.
 Our Executive Director Search Committee is accepting applications through Friday, March 25, 2022.

 Don Callihan, Interim Director & Vice President

 Don Callihan is a clinical microbiologist and retired Staff Scientist from BD Diagnostics in Sparks, MD.
 Since retirement he has become a Maryland Master Naturalist and joined the GVC board (2019).
 He serves on the Baltimore Area Council, BSA, Conservation Committee in various capacities teaching conservation and ecology to Scouting youth and adults and is the Council Outdoor Ethics Advocate.
 Don is an active member of the Maryland Invasive Species Council and of the Lake Roland Nature Council’s Environmental and Historic Preservation Committee.
 Don lives in Cockeysville above the Loch Raven Reservoir and is committed to the health of the forest in watersheds feeding this important regional source of drinking water for Baltimore City and County as well as its significant recreation potential.

-Patricia Ceglia, Landscape Architect, Clear Creeks Project
+Patricia Ceglia, Landscape Designer, Clear Creeks Project

-Peg Perry, Education and Restoration Program Director
+Peg Perry, Program Director of Education and Restoration

 With nearly two decades of experience directing environmental education programs for governmental and various educational organizations, Peg joined the Gunpowder Valley Conservancy in 2007 and has used her background in natural history, eco-psychology, and deep ecology to fulfill her life’s work: inspiring people of all ages to reconnect to our natural world as well as to restore, preserve, and protect it.
 She loves greeting the morning sun, sitting silently in nature, and hiking in the mountains.